edaguler00/edaguler00/README.md

 - 👋 Hi, I’m @edaguler00
 - 👀 I’m interested in with back-end web development.
 Specializing in Node.js and Express.js.
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning React
 - 📫 How to reach me https://www.linkedin.com/in/eda-güler/

 <!---